Keeping track of billable hours and billing clients for your time is an important aspect of running a consulting firm.

 Every invoice you create should have its own unique number.
-If you number your invoices, you and your clients will be able to quickly refer to a specific invoice if questions arise.
+If you number your invoices, you and your clients will be able to refer to a specific invoice if questions arise quickly.

-A consistent numbering system also aids in the filing of invoices and the organisation of your records.
+A consistent numbering system also aids in the filing of invoices and the organization of your records.
 The most straightforward method of numbering invoices is sequential.
 So, for example, your first invoice could be Invoice #001, and your second could be Invoice #002, and so on.
-If you prefer, you can create a numbering system that includes the invoicing date.
+You can create a numbering system that includes the invoicing date if you prefer.
 In the top portion of the invoice, write the invoice number.